Felisong/before-and-after-assignment/README.md

 ### List of Methods in number modifications

 - Number.isInteger()
-  provides True or False if the number inside is an integer.
+  provides True or False (boolean value) if the number inside is an integer.

 - isNaN()
   Provided true or false if the number is not a number